particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 In order to remove a device from the billable device count, you must **Remove device** from the product and **Release ownership** of the SIM card.

-#### Adding product devices - enterprise tier
+#### Adding product devices - enterprise plan

-Adding a device to a product in the enterprise tier can be done in advance, and in bulk.
+Adding a device to a product in the enterprise plan can be done in advance, and in bulk.
 The enterprise plan has the concept of **metered devices** which includes all devices that have connected to the cloud at least once.
 Thus you can add many devices to your product at once, and only when you first turn them on and connect to the cloud does billing start.
 This allows devices to be assembled and configured without starting billing yet.

 Additionally, enterprise products have a six-month manufacturing grace period.
 For the first six months after the device first connects to the cloud, the device will only count as a metered device if it makes a connection to the Particle cloud.
 If the device is completely offline for the billing month, it will not count as a billable device.